ColinMaudry/beheader/README.md

 * `iconv` -c Serializes the resulting TTL files to UTF-8 to remove encoding errors (loss of data :( )
 * & signs in URLs are better supported
+* Either upload data by small batches of 5 distributions, or a single shot at the end
 * Inspire URL have a more flexible timeout...

 ### 0.9